You should make your own OpenClaw

 February 15, 2026

-This is all very exciting but seems to go against the original philosophy of OpenClaw.
+All of the features are exciting but seems to go against the original philosophy of OpenClaw.
 The sheer amount of features that OpenClaw has does provide flexibility for every user, but it also takes away a user’s ability to truly have it be their own.
 You can fork the repo to make it more “custom” but with over 10,000 commits and 500,000 lines of code it’s not exactly maintainable.
 Even the creator was struggling, merging over 600 commits and losing ground on open PRs.
 As I was writing this, Steinberger announced he’s leaving OpenClaw to join OpenAI, transitioning the project to an independent foundation.
-When even the creator decides a project has outgrown what one person can manage, it reinforces the case for building something smaller and purpose-built.

 While you will see OpenClaw marketed as secure due to self-hosting, the reality is that many ‘out of the box’ setups leave administrative interfaces exposed.
 The Moltbook breach of 1.5 million API keys and the skills marketplace illustrate this point exactly.
 Although they do care about security, this project’s nature leaves itself open to so many attacks.
 A smaller, purpose-built tool has a fundamentally smaller attack surface, making it far easier to audit and secure.

-All of this made me question if we really need all of these features.
 In philosophy, Occam’s razor is the theory that “recommends searching for explanations constructed with the smallest possible set of elements.”
-The same principle applies to software: the simplest system that meets your needs is the one with the fewest vulnerabilities, the least maintenance burden, and the most clarity.
+The same principle can be applied to software: the simplest system that meets your needs is the one with the fewest vulnerabilities, the least maintenance burden, and the most clarity.
 Like others, I saw the benefits of OpenClaw but I didn’t need many features, just the ability to message the AI from my phone and have it manage my calendar.
 This led me to build occam-claw, an AI assistant that has only the features I need and none of the bloat.
 After building this, I realized the following benefits: